meet59patel/schooler/Contributing.md

 1. <b>Use a clear and descriptive title for the issue to identify the problem - </b>

 - Describe the exact steps which reproduce the problem in as many details as possible.
-For example, start by explaining how you started Atom, e.g. which command exactly you used in the terminal, or how you started Atom otherwise.

 2. <b>Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior - </b>